kelsa-pi/PyUNO_Workspace/README.md

 BSD

 ## Status
-Beta - Reasonably feature-complete and stable enough to be usable for day-to-day work.
+Release Candidate 1 - Feature complete and stable enough to be usable for day-to-day work.